pschoffer/CryptoAggregator/README.md

 ## Controls

-Configuration screen is accessible via touching on the currencies' labels.
+Configuration screen is accessible via tapping on the currencies' labels.
 You can configure which currencies to show.

 To refresh currencies' value tap the amounts.

 ## TODO
 * Add More currencies
+* Make a github build pipeline somehow and enforce PRs
 * Specify how much you hold of each of chosen ones to see how much in USD you have
 * Provide a sum of USD amounts
 * Solve more than one widget config